Consensys/armlet/README.md

 with analysis-result information, and judiciously polls for results.

 A simple command-line tool, `mythx-analysis`, is provided to show how to use the API.
-It can be used to run MythX analyses on a single Solidity smart-contract text file.",
+It can be used to run MythX analyses on a single Solidity smart-contract text file.

 # Installation